 - Explore the colorful coastal town of Valparaíso

-- Hike through the dramatic Ascencio Valley in Torres del Paine
+- Hike through the dramatic Ascencio Valley in Torres del Paine National Park

 - See spectacular icebergs and glaciers in Patagonia's Lago Grey

-|Day 1||Arrive in Santiago de Chile||Santiago|
+|Arrive in Santiago de Chile

-Day 1: Santiago de Chile
+Day 1: Arrive in Santiago de Chile

-Upon arrival in Santiago, you will be transferred to your hotel where you can spend the rest of the day as you like.
-There's plenty to discover in this historic capital city and depending on when you arrive you might like to get out and explore.
-Though Santiago today is a modern and bustling city, spend time discovering the romantic ambiance of the historic quarters of the city.
-Consider taking a stroll down the cobblestone streets of Bellavista and dine at El Caramaño for hearty, meat-focused Chilean dishes at one of the local restaurants.
+Welcome to Chile!
+Upon arrival in Santiago, you'll be transferred to your hotel, where you can spend the rest of the day as you like.
+There's plenty to discover in this historic capital, and depending on when you arrive, you might like to get out and explore.
+Consider taking a stroll down the cobblestone streets of Bellavista, where you can seek out hearty, meat-focused Chilean dishes at one of the local restaurants.

 Day 2: Santiago City Tour